How many times does a roof come up in conversations about a dream home?

 Why Is Roof Pitch – and Slope – Important?

-Considered the major component in roof design, the angle of a roof – steep or shallow – has a big impact on the roof’s appearance, durability, and weather performance.
+Considered the major component in roof design, the angle – steep or shallow – has a big impact on the roof’s appearance, durability, and weather performance.
 It affects drainage, maintenance requirements, walkability, and materials used.
-Having an idea of roof pitch – but more specifically slope – can help the homeowner make informed decisions regarding the amount of material needed and the type of roofing materials that will work best – and last the longest.
+Having an idea of the pitch – but more specifically the slope – can help the homeowner make informed decisions regarding the amount of material needed and the type of roofing materials that will work best – and last the longest.

 This one-story, three-bedroom, two-bath Contemporary Country style design with the steep gabled roof is typical of homes in the New England Region where there is a lot of snowfall and some harsh winters.
 This home with roof steepness over 1/3 pitch – slopes of 9 in 12 and 14 in 12 – is ideal for that area of the country (Plan #106-1313).

 As you get ready to build that dream home, give some thought to your roof choices, the pitch, and the impact on design and aesthetics.
 There are some factors to think through when it comes to the selection of steepness.

 Consider the region and local weather.
 Again, if you live in an area with a lot of snow, rain, hail, and strong winds, a steeper roof can handle these elements much better than lower or medium-pitched ones.

 Roofing materials are based on steepness and water penetration.
 For example, asphalt shingles are only suited for sloped surfaces because they allow water to penetrate the roof when installed on very shallow planes.
 In addition to asphalt shingles, high-pitched roofs can have wood shingles and slate tiles.

 For roofs with a low pitch, choose roll or standing-seam metal roofing, and for flat roofs, choose tar and gravel or rubber membrane.